Hugh Cook (science fiction author)

-Hugh Cook (9 August 1956 – 8 November 2008) was a cult author whose works blend fantasy and science fiction.
-He is best known for his series The Chronicles of an Age of Darkness.
+Hugh Walter Gilbert Cook (9 August 1956 – 8 November 2008) was a cult author, whose works blend fantasy and science fiction.
+He is best known for his series Chronicles of an Age of Darkness.

 Biography

-Hugh Walter Gilbert Cook was born in Essex, England in 1956.
-After spending his early childhood in England he moved to Ocean Island (now Banaba Island in Kiribati).
-His experiences of English castles and of life on an equatorial island later influenced his writing.
+Cook was born in Billericay in Essex, England in 1956.
+After spending his early childhood in England, in 1962 he moved to Ocean Island (now known as Banaba) in Kiribati.
+His experiences of English castles and of life on an equatorial island influenced his writing.
+In 1964, he moved to New Zealand, where he was educated.
+He later joined the New Zealand Army as a medic, where he served for ten years, reaching the rank of sergeant.

-He moved to, and was educated in New Zealand.
-His first novel, Plague Summer was published when he was 24 in 1980.
+Cook's first novel, Plague Summer, was published in 1980, when he was 24.
+It concerned drug running in New Zealand during an outbreak of foot and mouth disease.
+He left the army to write, and published The Shift in 1986.
+That comic science fiction novel involved an alien invasion and a machine that altered human history.
+Under the title After Advent, it was a finalist in the 1985 Young Writers' Competition run by The Times and Jonathan Cape.

-Between 1986 and 1992 he wrote the ten-novel series The Chronicles of an Age of Darkness.
-Disappointing sales prevented the publication of further volumes (up to 60 were planned).
+Between 1986 and 1992, Cook wrote the ten-novel series Chronicles of an Age of Darkness.
+Disappointing sales prevented the publication of further volumes (up to 60 were planned) and Cook stopped publishing for some time.

-In 1997 he moved to Japan, and lived in Yokohama with his wife and daughter and taught English.

-He subsequently published mainly online, through his site, Zen Virus.
-His online works include poetry, short stories, "flash fiction", and several novels.
+In 1997, he moved to Japan, and lived in Yokohama with his wife and daughter, where he taught English.
+Between 1998 and 2005, he published mainly through his website, Zen Virus.
+His online works encompassed poetry, short stories, flash fiction, and several novels, including To Find and Wake the Dreamer and Oceans of Light, a trilogy.

-In 2005 he underwent chemotherapy and radiation treatment for cancer in the form of non-Hodgkin's lymphoma.
-He wrote a medical memoir, Cancer Patient, telling of this experience.

-Following a relapse, Hugh Cook died on 8 November 2008, in the hospice in Auckland.
+In 2005, he underwent chemotherapy and radiation treatment for non-Hodgkin's lymphoma.
+He wrote a medical memoir, Cancer Patient, recounting that experience.
+Following a relapse, he died on 8 November 2008, in a hospice in Auckland.